-- Medications to reduce the risk of arrhythmias
+- Medicines to reduce the risk of arrhythmias

 - Reduction of caffeine and alcohol to reduce risk of arrhythmias

-If you notice your symptoms are slowly getting worse, plan to see your health care provider.
-You may need surgery or a medication change.
+If you notice your symptoms are slowly getting worse, plan to see your healthcare provider.
+You may need surgery or a medicine change.